voideditor/void/CONTRIBUTING.md

 - Please submit a pull request once you've made a change.
-- No need to submit an Issue unless you're creating a new feature.
+- No need to submit an Issue unless you're creating a new feature that might involve multiple PRs.
 - Please don't use AI to write your PR 🙂